wrekah/community-builds/README.md

   }

 ```

 ### Runes

-Runes use full fledged name.
+There's autocomplete support for runes (thanks to JSON schema).
+It takes sanitized Rune names.
+Validation is done outside of schema.

 ### Items

-itemSets is just array of item recommendations (u can add as many as you want).
-Inside, you use full fledged names.
+There's autocomplete support for items (thanks to JSON schema).
+ItemSets is just an array of item recommendations (u can add as many as you want).
+Inside, you use full-fledged names.